-Domestic appliance insurance aims to offer you peace of mind that you can always get your appliances fixed, but is it suitable for you?
+Domestic appliance insurance aims to offer you peace of mind that you can get your appliances fixed or replaced quickly, but is it suitable for you?

 We take a closer look at home appliance insurance, including what’s covered and how it differs from contents insurance and warranties.